29er (bicycle): Origins

 However the bicycle marketed as the Aventura by Apps' own company, Cleland Cycles Ltd, between 1982 and 1984 used the more readily available Nokian Hakkapeliitta 26 × 2 (ISO 54-584).
-The 650B size, also known as 27.5", reappeared in 2007 as a compromise between the 26 inch and 29 inch sizes.
+The 650B size, also known as 27.5″, reappeared in 2007 as a compromise between the 26 inch and 29 inch sizes.

-The 650B size is called 27.5".
+The 650B size is called 27.5″.

 The name "29er" comes from a bicycle called the Two Niner, which was offered by the Fisher bike company in 2001, according to 1998 Mountain Bike Hall of Fame inductee Don Cook.

-The US division of Bianchi Bicycles offered a line of 29" wheeled off-road bikes beginning in 1991 called the Project bikes.
+The US division of Bianchi Bicycles offered a line of 29″ wheeled off-road bikes beginning in 1991 called the Project bikes.
 Their 1992 product catalog raved about the advantages of the larger wheels and showed three different bikes, the Project 3, 5 and 7.
 Likewise, in 1991 Panaracer developed a 700c version of the Smoke Tire for OEM use on the Diamondback Overdrive and Overdrive Comp mountain bikes.
-The original company Klein produced a small quantity of a 29" wheeled version of their successful "Attitude" MTB racer, and named it the Adept.
+The original company Klein produced a small quantity of a 29″ wheeled version of their successful "Attitude" MTB racer, and named it the Adept.
 It failed to find a market and was discontinued.

-A key product release, the first true 29" tire, was produced by an early supporter of the 29" movement Wilderness Trail Bikes.
-The company introduced the first true 29" tire, the Nanoraptor, in 1999.
-At about the same time, White Brothers produced the first commercially available 29" suspension forks.
+A key product release, the first true 29″ tire, was produced by an early supporter of the 29″ movement Wilderness Trail Bikes.
+The company introduced the first true 29″ tire, the Nanoraptor, in 1999.
+At about the same time, White Brothers produced the first commercially available 29″ suspension forks.
 Before then suspension forks used were forks designed for trekking bikes or hybrids.
-For many years, 29" frames and bikes were usually only available from small little-known manufactures like Niner Bikes.
-Surly Bikes introduced their 29" frameset, the Karate Monkey, in 2002.
-Gary Fisher Bicycles, a division of Trek Bicycles, became the first of the major manufactures to offer a line of 29" bikes.
-Their lines never sold well until the introduction of single-speed 29" bike the Rig, in 2004.
-Today, most bicycle manufacturers in the US market offer at least one 29" bicycle or frame.
+For many years, 29″ frames and bikes were usually only available from small little-known manufactures like Niner Bikes.
+Surly Bikes introduced their 29″ frameset, the Karate Monkey, in 2002.
+Gary Fisher Bicycles, a division of Trek Bicycles, became the first of the major manufactures to offer a line of 29″ bikes.
+Their lines never sold well until the introduction of single-speed 29″ bike the Rig, in 2004.
+Today, most bicycle manufacturers in the US market offer at least one 29″ bicycle or frame.

 Cyclocross comparison

-A tire with a tread width of less than 2.0 in in width is sometimes considered a cyclocross tire by 29" enthusiasts, even though in cyclocross any tire wider than 1.5 in is not a cyclocross tire.
-Although they are both intended for off road use, and typically use a 622 mm rim, cyclocross bikes and 29" wheeled MTBs differ in their basic handling and geometry, construction methods, durability, and intended lifespan.
+A tire with a tread width of less than 2.0 in in width is sometimes considered a cyclocross tire by 29″ enthusiasts, even though in cyclocross any tire wider than 1.5 in is not a cyclocross tire.
+Although they are both intended for off-road use, and typically use a 622 mm rim, cyclocross bikes and 29″ wheeled MTBs differ in their basic handling and geometry, construction methods, durability, and intended lifespan.
 Bikes exist that blur the distinction by combining attributes of both, however.
-One example of this is a Monstercross bike, often using a standard mountain bike frame intended for use with 26" wheels with 700c wheels and 700 x 38c-45c tires, disc or cantilever brakes, MTB or cross gearing, and the drop bars of a cyclocross bike.
+One example of this is a Monstercross bike, often using a standard mountain bike frame intended for use with 26″ wheels with 700c wheels and 700 × 38c-45c tires, disc or cantilever brakes, MTB or cross gearing, and the drop bars of a cyclocross bike.